Grzegorz96/Shoper-app-frontend/README.md

 - Displaying the announcement page.
 - Announcement photo gallery
 - Validation of all data entered on the frontend.
-- Password hiding function from the user page.
+- Password hiding functions.
 - Displaying messages to the user on failures or successes.
+- Deleting account.
+- Main photos of announcements received with announcements in base 64 format.
-- Compressing the image file before sending to backend.
+- Image compression and zip packing before sending to the backend for better performance.
+- Receiving a package of images in zip form.

 ## Technology used